nopnop2002/esp-idf-parallel-tft/README.md

 ### ADC Channel
 When reading analog values, ESP-IDF can use ADC1 and ADC2.
-This project use ADC1 to read analog value.
+This project only supports ADC1 for reading analog values.
 ESP32 has 8 channels.
 ESP32S2/S3 has 10 channels.